-Homeowners insurance generally provides personal property coverage for a student who lives in a dormitory or other university-owned housing.
-The coverage is typically 10 percent of what the parents have.
-If the parents' possessions are insured for $100,000, the studentâ€™s are covered for $10,000.
+Homeowners insurance generally provides personal property coverage for students living in a dormitory or other university-owned housing.
+It is typically 10 percent of what the parents have.
+For example, if the parents' possessions are insured for $100,000, the student is covered for $10,000.

-If your child lives off campus, however, a parentâ€™s homeowners policy may not cover them anymore.
-The key question becomes: Is the child still a resident of your household?
+If your child lives off campus, however, a parentâ€™s homeowners policy may not cover them.

-That's not the case if the student lives at the apartment year-round and lists it as their permanent address, the parentâ€™s homeowners insurance no longer applies.
+If a student lives in an apartment year-round and lists it as their permanent address, the parentâ€™s homeowners insurance no longer applies.
 The student needs to purchase a separate renters policy for protection.

 Itâ€™s also important to verify what items and risks are covered.
 Certain items such as expensive jewelry, electronics or musical instruments may need their own policy to be fully covered.
 And, a parentâ€™s policy may not cover typical accidents such as liquid spilled on expensive electronics.